 How to Teach Art to Preschoolers

-As an art expert working with thousands of preschoolers yearly, I’ve gathered beginner tips I know can get you on your way to teaching art if you’re a parent, teacher, or daycare.
+As an art expert engaging with thousands of preschoolers annually, I’ve compiled some beginner tips that can help kickstart your journey in teaching art, whether you’re a parent, teacher, or daycare provider.

 What art projects should you teach preschoolers?